dyrdadev/ohi-ohi-dungeon/README.md

 ## Support & Contribute

-This project was created by [Daniel Dyrda](https://dyrda.io).
+This project was created by [Daniel Dyrda](https://dyrda.page).
 If you want to support me and my projects, you can follow me on [github (dyrdadev)](https://github.com/dyrdadev) and [twitter (@daniel_dyrda)](https://twitter.com/daniel_dyrda).
-Just come by and say hello, I would love to hear how you use the project.
+Just come by and say hello.

 If you want to contribute to this project, you are welcome to do so.
-Just write me, and we will find a way to collaborate.
+You can write me a message and we will find a way to collaborate.

 <p align=center>
     <br>